nmke-de/scalp/README.md

 ## Dependencies

 - libc, preferrably statically linked (I tested against the [dietlibc](https://www.fefe.de/dietlibc))
+- [Itoa](https://github.com/nmke-de/Itoa), which comes included as a git submodule in this repository.
 - `notify-send` (may be included in the package `libnotify`)
 - `date`, a utility which usually comes with GNU coreutils, busybox, sbase or whatever userspace you fancy.
 - **Build dependencies**: